 In the end, you’ll have a clear idea of what content needs to be improved and what gaps to fill with new content.

 Links are the threads that hold a topic together.

 Linking from subtopics to a topic page signals the authority of the topic page.
 Without them, search engines can’t determine the relationship between your pages.

 So how can you quickly determine whether a link exists?

-5. Prioritize Your Content Ideas
+6. Prioritize and Produce Your Content

 By now, your website content is neatly organized into topic clusters.
 You should have a firm grasp of what exists and what should be improved.